prajolshrestha/programming-and-maths-Problems/README.md

 - Python from scratch [complete]

 ## Mathematics
-- Linear algebra from scratch in python [advanced]
+- Linear algebra from scratch in Python [advanced]
-- Fourier Transform from scratch in python [advanced]
+- Fourier Transform from scratch in Python [advanced]